Converters and Options¶

 options: dtype=None, copy=False, index=1, header=1

-The first 2 options behave the same as when using pd.DataFrame()
+The first 2 options behave the same as when using pd.DataFrame() directly. ndim doesn’t have an effect on

-Pandas DataFrames as they are automatically read in with ndim=2
+Pandas DataFrames as they are automatically read in with ndim=2.

-: int or Boolean- When reading, it expects the number of index columns shown in Excel.When writing, include or exclude the index by setting it to
+index: int or Boolean- When reading, it expects the number of index columns shown in Excel.When writing, include or exclude the index by setting it to

-: int or Boolean- When reading, it expects the number of column headers shown in Excel.When writing, include or exclude the index and series names by setting it to
+TrueorFalse. header: int or Boolean- When reading, it expects the number of column headers shown in Excel.When writing, include or exclude the index and series names by setting it to

-may be used interchangeably.
+For index and header, 1 and True may be used interchangeably.

 Example: